s0urcelab/serverless-cloud-notepad/README.md

 - 💾 Auto saving.
 - ❌ No backend/server or database required.
 - ⚡ High available & High performance in worldwide.
-- 📦 Easy to deploy in your own site.
+- 📦 One-click deployment for your own site.
 - 🌍 i18n support for pathname.

 ## 🔨 Usage